metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_auth_v1beta1_manifest.md

 Optional:

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMAuth object, which shall be mounted into the VMAuth Pods.
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the Application object, which shall be mounted into the Application container at /etc/vm/configs/CONFIGMAP_NAME folder
 - `config_reloader_extra_args` (Map of String) ConfigReloaderExtraArgs that will be passed to VMAuths config-reloader container for example resyncInterval: '30s'
+- `config_reloader_image_tag` (String) ConfigReloaderImageTag defines image:tag for config-reloader container
+- `config_reloader_resources` (Attributes) ConfigReloaderResources config-reloader container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--config_reloader_resources))
 - `config_secret` (String) ConfigSecret is the name of a Kubernetes Secret in the same namespace as the VMAuth object, which contains auth configuration for vmauth, configuration must be inside secret key: config.yaml.
 It must be created and managed manually.
 If it's defined, configuration for vmauth becomes unmanaged and operator'll not create any related secrets/config-reloaders
 - `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.
 It can be useful for proxies, backup, etc.
 - `default_url` (List of String) DefaultURLs backend url for non-matching paths filter usually used for default backend with error message
+- `disable_self_service_scrape` (Boolean) DisableSelfServiceScrape controls creation of VMServiceScrape by operator for the application.
+Has priority over 'VM_DISABLESELFSERVICESCRAPECREATION' operator env variable
 - `discover_backend_ips` (Boolean) DiscoverBackendIPs instructs discovering URLPrefix backend IPs via DNS.
 - `dns_config` (Attributes) Specifies the DNS parameters of a pod.
 Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))
 - `dns_policy` (String) DNSPolicy sets DNS policy for the pod
 - `drop_src_path_prefix_parts` (Number) DropSrcPathPrefixParts is the number of '/'-delimited request path prefix parts to drop before proxying the request to backend.
-See https://docs.victoriametrics.com/vmauth.html#dropping-request-path-prefix for more details.
+See [here](https://docs.victoriametrics.com/vmauth#dropping-request-path-prefix) for more details.
-- `extra_args` (Map of String) ExtraArgs that will be passed to VMAuth pod for example remoteWrite.tmpDataPath: /tmp
+- `extra_args` (Map of String) ExtraArgs that will be passed to the application container for example remoteWrite.tmpDataPath: /tmp
-- `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMAuth pod
+- `extra_envs` (List of Map of String) ExtraEnvs that will be passed to the application container
 - `headers` (List of String) Headers represent additional http headers, that vmauth uses in form of ['header_key: header_value'] multiple values for header key: ['header_key: value1,value2'] it's available since 1.68.0 version of vmauth
 - `host_aliases` (Attributes List) HostAliases provides mapping for ip and hostname, that would be propagated to pod, cannot be used with HostNetwork. (see [below for nested schema](#nestedatt--spec--host_aliases))
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
-- `image` (Attributes) Image - docker image settings for VMAuth if no specified operator uses default config version (see [below for nested schema](#nestedatt--spec--image))
+- `image` (Attributes) Image - docker image settings if no specified operator uses default version from operator config (see [below for nested schema](#nestedatt--spec--image))
 - `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespace to use for pulling images from registries see https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `ingress` (Attributes) Ingress enables ingress configuration for VMAuth. (see [below for nested schema](#nestedatt--spec--ingress))
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g. fetch secrets for injection into the vmSingle configuration from external sources.
 Any errors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/
-- `ip_filters` (Attributes) IPFilters defines per target src ip filters supported only with enterprise version of vmauth https://docs.victoriametrics.com/vmauth.html#ip-filters (see [below for nested schema](#nestedatt--spec--ip_filters))
+- `ip_filters` (Attributes) IPFilters defines per target src ip filters supported only with enterprise version of [vmauth](https://docs.victoriametrics.com/vmauth/#ip-filters) (see [below for nested schema](#nestedatt--spec--ip_filters))
 - `license` (Attributes) License allows to configure license key to be used for enterprise features.
 Using license key is supported starting from VictoriaMetrics v1.94.0.
-See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
+See [here](https://docs.victoriametrics.com/enterprise) (see [below for nested schema](#nestedatt--spec--license))
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
 - `load_balancing_policy` (String) LoadBalancingPolicy defines load balancing policy to use for backend urls.
 Supported policies: least_loaded, first_available.
-See https://docs.victoriametrics.com/vmauth.html#load-balancing for more details (default 'least_loaded')
+See [here](https://docs.victoriametrics.com/vmauth#load-balancing) for more details (default 'least_loaded')
 - `log_format` (String) LogFormat for VMAuth to be configured with.
 - `log_level` (String) LogLevel for victoria metrics single to be configured with.
 - `max_concurrent_requests` (Number) MaxConcurrentRequests defines max concurrent requests per user 300 is default value for vmauth
-- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state
+- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state Has no effect for VLogs and VMSingle
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
 - `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are not going to be performed, except for delete actions.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMAuth pods. (see [below for nested schema](#nestedatt--spec--pod_metadata))
-- `port` (String) Port listen port
+- `port` (String) Port listen address
-- `priority_class_name` (String) PriorityClassName assigned to the Pods
+- `priority_class_name` (String) PriorityClassName class assigned to the Pods
 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--readiness_gates))
 - `readiness_probe` (Map of String) ReadinessProbe that will be added CRD pod
-- `replica_count` (Number) ReplicaCount is the expected size of the VMAuth
+- `replica_count` (Number) ReplicaCount is the expected size of the Application.
 - `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--resources))
 - `response_headers` (List of String) ResponseHeaders represent additional http headers, that vmauth adds for request response in form of ['header_key: header_value'] multiple values for header key: ['header_key: value1,value2'] it's available since 1.93.0 version of vmauth
 - `retry_status_codes` (List of String) RetryStatusCodes defines http status codes in numeric format for request retries e.g. [429,503]
-- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the StatefulSet's revision history.
-Defaults to 10.
+- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the Deployment revision history.
+Has no effect at StatefulSets Defaults to 10.
 - `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod. https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name
-- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMAuth object, which shall be mounted into the VMAuth Pods.
+- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the Application object, which shall be mounted into the Application container at /etc/vm/secrets/SECRET_NAME folder
 - `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.
 This defaults to the default PodSecurityContext.
 - `select_all_by_default` (Boolean) SelectAllByDefault changes default behavior for empty CRD selectors, such userSelector. with selectAllByDefault: true and empty userSelector and userNamespaceSelector Operator selects all exist users with selectAllByDefault: false - selects nothing
-- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the VMAuth Pods.
+- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the pods
 - `service_scrape_spec` (Map of String) ServiceScrapeSpec that will be added to vmauth VMServiceScrape spec
 - `service_spec` (Attributes) ServiceSpec that will be added to vmsingle service spec (see [below for nested schema](#nestedatt--spec--service_spec))
 - `startup_probe` (Map of String) StartupProbe that will be added to CRD pod